oVirt/ovirt-engine-sdk-java/sdk/README.md

 changes are introduced.

 Once you have inspected the code, and if everything looks correct, commit the modified metadata and source files.

+The process will also potentially modify the `memory.properties` file used by the generator.
+Changes to this file must also be commited.

 The commit message for this change should include a reference to the commit or tag of the engine that was used to download the updated metadata.
 For example:

     sdk: Regenerate against the latest API